-MOS is managed by AEMO.
-Currently, at quarterly intervals during the year, AEMO invites eligible contract holders to submit price-quantity offers for the provision of MOS (the MOS service price) for the next quarterly "MOS period".
-AEMO lists the various offers from lowest to highest prices and generates a "MOS stack" accordingly.
-18 The MOS offer prices are capped by the MOS cost cap, defined in the NGR, which is the maximum MOS price for a MOS increase offer or a MOS decrease offer that AEMO may include in a MOS stack (being \$50/GJ).
+various offers from lowest to highest price and generates a "MOS stack" accordingly.
+MOS offer prices are capped by the MOS cost cap, defined in the NGR, which is the maximum MOS price for a MOS increase offer or a MOS decrease offer that AEMO may include in a MOS stack (being \$50/GJ).
+20